facebookarchive/caffe2/_docs/getting-started/mac.md

 ### Install Python

-[Python 2.7](https://www.python.org/download/releases/2.7/) is required to run Caffe2's Python modules.
-You can still use Caffe2's C++ libraries without Python if that is your preference. *MacOS X has Python built in by default*, and that can be used to run Caffe2.
+[Python 2.7](https://www.python.org/download/releases/2.7/) is required to run Caffe2's Python modules. *MacOS X has Python built in by default*, and that can be used to run Caffe2.
 To check your version:

 ```
 python --version
 ```

-Caffe2 currently supports Python 2.7.
+> Caffe2 currently supports Python 2.7.
 We hope to support Python 3 in the near future.
 If you're already using Python 3, consider using virtualenv or Anaconda and install Caffe2 in a Python 2.7 environment.

 > The [Anaconda](https://www.continuum.io/downloads) platform provides a single script to install many of the necessary packages for Caffe2, including Python.
 Using Anaconda is outside the scope of these instructions, but if you are interested, it may work well for you.

+> You can still use Caffe2's C++ libraries without Python if that is your preference.

 <block class="mac compile" />